-You may check the status of your complaint on our website at: www.franklincountyauditor.com.
+You may check the status of your complaint on our website.
+After searching for your property, click "BOR Status" in the gray box on the left side of the page.
 Please be advised there is a heavy filing volume in late March; therefore, updates to the webpage may take additional time.

 Q. How long will it take to get a hearing date?

 Due to the fact that we receive thousands of complaints each year, we make every attempt to handle them in the order in which they are received.
 Each complaint is worked based on its own merits and the process can be lengthy.

 Q. Why do some cases involve the district's Board of Education?

 If the change in market value sought on your complaint(s) exceeds $50,000 market value (or $17,500 assessed), by law the BOR must notify the Board of Education for that taxing district.

 Q. How far back in time can a BOR decision go?